Inside our private treatment rooms:

 Thai Yoga Therapy (Thai Bodywork)

-Clients remain clothed in a Thai Bodywork session Suggest wearing loose pants and baggy top so that your practitioner is able to apply herbal compresses and use other tools when appropriate.
+Clients remain clothed.
+Suggest wearing loose pants and baggy top so that your practitioner is able to apply herbal compresses and use other tools when appropriate.

-The flow of Thai Bodywork is like that of a dance between giver and receiver- to the degree that some might call this “assisted” Yoga- as if Yoga is being done to the receiver.
+The rhythm is like that of a dance between giver and receiver- to the degree that some might call this “assisted” Yoga- as if Yoga is being done to the receiver.
 As the receiver relaxes, and moves effortlessly with the giver, the beauty and harmony of the experience becomes more healing and extremely beneficial.
 Knowledge of the true self emerges more clearly with repeated sessions, creating a level of understanding and wisdom between the body/mind and giver/receiver.
-This statement might be true in a non-treatment specific session- if the session is indeed a full body, relaxation based session.

 Regarding her understanding of the work: “Now that I’ve seen what I’ve seen, and felt what I’ve felt, it is as though everything is new and unknown now- so my work is slower, deeper yet softer, and far more intuitive than before.
 Less about the procedure and more about the process”